PRODUCT CODE: S-Series

 A base-metal powder maskant used dry or as undercoating for other materials in the APV masking system.
 When used as a slurry mask, it is combined with B-4, B-100, or B-200 binders, and then topcoated with M-7 maskant.
 M-1 is relatively inert to superalloy base metals.
 After thermal processing, the M-1 becomes a soft powder and is readily removed from the surface by an air blast.
 No grit blasting or wire brushing is required.
 Metallographic examination shows alloy depletion of approximately 0.0003-0.0007 inches with coating processing of about 20,000°F (11,000°C).

 A base-metal powder maskant used to protect selected areas of nickel and iron based alloys/superalloys during chromium diffusion coating.
-It can be used dry or as a slurry mask when combined with B-4, B-100 or B-200 binders.
+It is used as a dry powder and does not necessitate a binder.

 An overcoating powder maskant which when combined with APV binder provides a top coating to the M-1 maskant.
 M-7 forms a tight envelope (cocoon) over the M-1 after coating thermal processing.
 After processing, the envelope is hard and retains both the M-1 and itself intact, thereby avoiding contamination of the coating pack or coating mix source material during removal.
 The M-7 envelope is easily cracked open by striking with a wooden, plastic, or rubber implement.
 The easily removable, soft M-1 is readily evident under the M-7.
 M-7 Green is also available where color is required by the user to make it distinguishable from the part to be coated.